Scarlett Johannson in Jurassic World: Rebirth

 A similar example (spoiler alert) involves the fate of Brock Rumlow, the lead thug played by Frank Grillo.
 During a brief shot at the end, his broken body’s raised on a stretcher, in a similar state to that of Kruger (played by Sharlto Copley) in Elysium.
 There’s a major difference between their sustained injuries, but all bets point towards Brock rising again.

 Another obvious connection mirrors a trend in superhero cinema: What I call, “The Citizen’s Call to Arms.”
 It’s the moment when the fate of ‘the good’ is partially placed in the hands of the regular humans.
-This notion’s explored in The Dark Knight and is part of the climactic sequence in The Amazing Spider-Man.
+This notion’s explored in The Dark Knight and is part of the climactic sequence in Amazing Spider-Man.

 Robert Redford does a spectacular job acting as Agent Alexander Pierce, but it’s to no avail.
 The highest upside to his performance is his appearance and demeanor are completely different from that of his last role in All is Lost.